huyquoctrinh/MetaPolyp-CBMS2023/README.md

 python benchmark.py
 ```

-### Note:
-you should fix model_path for your model path and directory to your benchmark dataset.
+<b>Note<b/> You should fix model_path for your model path and directory to your benchmark dataset.

 ## Pretrained weights